-- Start studies immediately on technical and economic aspects of implementation.
+Initiate studies on technical and economic aspects of implementation.
 Economic analysis should include design of appropriate financial incentives to responsibly encourage capital investments.
-Technical analysis to choose appropriate CO2 capture technology and choice of best reservoir for CO2 injection to maximize economics, especially relating to EOR benefits. - Study the implementation of this option in conjunction with energy efficiency options OG-3, 4, and 5, to both minimize the amount of CO2 that needs to be processed as well as to reduce resource waste. - Encourage investment through incentives: - Financial: - Carbon credits: Federal and State - Tax Incentives for capital investments - Regulatory: - Simplify/streamline the regulatory environment - Avoid overlapping regulations, ie State and Federal both regulating GHG emissions and underground injections.
-Recommend coordinating/participating with development of Federal regulations to insure the regulations fit Alaska. - Study State permitting/regulatory personnel requirements.
+Technical analysis to choose appropriate CO_2 capture technology and choice of best reservoir for CO_2 injection to maximize economics, especially relating to EOR benefits.

+Study the implementation of this option in conjunction with energy efficiency options OG-3, 4, and 5, to both minimize the amount of CO_2 that needs to be processed as well as to reduce resource waste.

+- Encourage investment through incentives:

+- o Financial:

+- Carbon credits: Federal and State

+- Tax Incentives for capital investments

+- o Regulatory

+- Simplify/streamline the regulatory environment

+- Avoid overlapping regulations, ie State and Federal both regulating GHG emissions and underground injections.
+Recommend coordinating/participating with development of Federal regulations to insure the regulations fit Alaska.

+- Study State permitting/regulatory personnel requirements.
 Establish policies to pay and retain sufficient qualified employees to cover additional workloads.

-Early studies will facilitate the earliest possible implementation.
+Timing: Early studies will facilitate the earliest possible implementation.